High blood pressure, also known as hypertension, affects Black people in unique ways. It's known to:

 - Ask your doctor or pharmacist for information about medication side effects.
 Know when to call your doctor if there is a problem.

-Your knowledge about the risk of high blood pressure in Black people is the first step in controlling this condition, so you can remain as healthy as possible for years to come.
+Your knowledge about the risk of high blood pressure is the first step in controlling this condition, so you can remain as healthy as possible for years to come.